 After coating the surface of an optical component, the optical coating reflects and transmits multiple times on the coating, resulting in multi-beam interference.
 Different intensity distributions can be obtained by controlling the refractive index and thickness of the coating.
 This is the basic principle of interference coating.

-The optical properties of optical vacuum coating machine coatings, such as refractive index, absorptivity, and laser damage threshold, mainly depend on the microstructure of the coating.
+vacuum coating machine coatings, such as refractive index, absorptivity, and laser damage threshold, mainly depend on the microstructure of the coating.
 Film material, residual gas pressure and substrate temperature can all affect the microstructure of the film.
 If the mobility of vapor-deposited atoms on the surface of the substrate is low, the coating will contain micropores.
 These pores are gradually filled with water vapor when the film is exposed to moist air. such as cylindrical mirrors.